1958 Lebanon crisis

-The 1958 Lebanon crisis (also known as the Lebanese Civil War of 1958) was a political crisis in Lebanon caused by political and religious tensions in the country that included a United States military intervention.
-The intervention lasted for around three months until President Camille Chamoun, who had requested the assistance, completed his term as president of Lebanon.
-American and Lebanese government forces successfully occupied the Port of Beirut and Beirut International Airport.
+The 1958 Lebanon crisis was a political crisis in Lebanon caused by political and religious tensions in the country that included an American military intervention, which lasted for around three months until President Camille Chamoun, who had requested the assistance, completed his term as president of Lebanon.
+American and Lebanese government forces occupied the Port of Beirut and Beirut International Airport.
 With the crisis over, the United States withdrew.

 Background

 Arab Cold War

 After the end of World War II in 1945, the United States and Soviet Union were the two major world powers.
 Two years later, the Truman Doctrine was issued, aimed at containing the spread of communism and the Soviet Union.
 The Cold War is generally considered to have begun around this time.
 As the world divided into the Eastern (communist) and Western (capitalist) Blocs, a struggle for ideological geopolitical supremacy between the US and USSR emerged.
 One of the ways it manifested was through proxy wars in various global regions.
 One of those regions was the Middle East, where the Arab Cold War took place.
-After the Suez Crisis in 1956, there was an increase in Arab hostility to the United States as well as increased Soviet influence in Egypt and Syria.
+After the Suez Crisis in 1956, there was an increase in Arab hostility to the West as well as increased Soviet influence in Egypt and Syria.
 The crisis also encouraged pan-Arabism and increased the popularity and influence of Gamal Abdel Nasser, President of Egypt.
 The United States feared that the region was susceptible to the spread of communism.

 The Eisenhower Doctrine was announced by President of the United States Dwight D. Eisenhower in January 1957.
 It pledged American economic and military aid to prevent communism from spreading in the Middle East.
-The United States Congress passed the doctrine on March 7 and it was signed into law on March 9.
+The United States Congress passed the doctrine on 7 March and it was signed into law on 9 March.
 James P. Richards began to tour the Middle East and the Joint Chiefs of Staff and United States European Command began to make plans for intervention in the region.
 Their plan centered around the United States Sixth Fleet, stationed in the Mediterranean Sea, the Middle East Force and several Air Force units.
 11,000 soldiers were made ready for combat in the region.
 While the doctrine was never formally invoked, the US supported Hussein of Jordan in 1957 against an alleged coup attempt and moved to prevent communism from spreading in Syria.